 How to create an online course business?

 So what type of company did I choose?
-This is going to be country-specific, but in general I preferred to go for some sort of LLC or Limited Liability Corporation.
+This is going to be country-specific, but in general, I preferred to go for some sort of LLC or Limited Liability Corporation.

 There is an equivalent to this type of company probably in just about every country, and it's usually relatively simple to set up.

 I think this is the ideal type of company for small business owners.
-This type of company has been historically created a long time ago to protect the families of small business owners from being personally affected by the bankruptcy of their family business, so that sounded good for me and I went for it 👍.
+This type of company has been historically created a long time ago to protect the families of small business owners from being personally affected by the bankruptcy of their family business, so that sounded good to me and I went for it 👍.